 Lewis Duckett and Billy Jones wrote coded letters to each other during Dr Jones’s deployment in Vietnam.
 Together 46 years, they adopted a baby, became grandfathers and then, finally, got married.
 Source: NYTimes.

-Each of these men has beaten religious, sport, and public stereotypes to become respected and famous in their chosen profession.
+These men have beaten religious, sport, and public stereotypes to become respected and famous in their chosen profession.

 There are not many visible celebrity black gay couples in the spotlight.
-These relationships have lead by example.
+Yet, these relationships have lead by example.
 They show us all that anything is possible.

 - You may also like HIV Wasn’t Yesterday, It’s Now